mitsuhisaT/django-rpi-tph-monitor/docs/index.rst

 This project aim at forecasting temperature, pressure and humidity(TPH).
 And controling air-conditioner.
 Home-automation with AI on Raspberry Pi and RIp TPH Monitor.

-This is integrated your home automation, control air-conditioner with AI and another infrared controlled devices such as television set or celling light and so on.
+This is integrated your home automation, controling air-conditioner with AI and another infrared controlled devices such as television set or celling light and so on.